kevin-in-code/svelte-toasts/CONTRIBUTING.md

   [other git trailer-formatted footers]
   ```

-- PR titles should always be written in imperative present tense, e.g. _add batch function to allow atomic changes_
+- Commit titles should always be written in imperative present tense, e.g. _add batch function to allow atomic changes_

-- PR titles should be written in lower case whenever possible, but the casing of any program identifiers must be retained
+- Commit titles should be written in lower case whenever possible, but the casing of any program identifiers must be retained

 - All breaking changes must be signalled with the allowed exclamation mark (!) in the PR title

-- A breaking change should also be signalled with a `BREAKING CHANGE` footer in the message body if the PR description is not empty
+- A breaking change should also be signalled with a `BREAKING CHANGE` footer in the message body if the commit body is not empty